Tactics/cf_developer_docs/source/includes/20_graphql.html.md

 GraphQL provides an alternative to REST and allows clients to define the structure of the data required, and exactly the same structure of the data is returned from the server.
 It is a strongly typed runtime which allows clients to dictate what data is needed.
 This avoids both the problems of over-fetching as well as under-fetching of data.

-More information on GraphQL can be found here (amongst plenty of others):
+More information on GraphQL can be found here (amongs plenty of others):

 * [http://graphql.org/](http://graphql.org/)
 * [https://www.howtographql.com/](https://www.howtographql.com/)